mnrkbys/fjta/README.md

 [^1]: Currently, only linear directories can be parsed.
 Support for hash tree directories will be added in future versions.
 [^2]: Symlink target names stored outside an inode.
 [^3]: Extended attributes stored outside an inode.
+[^4]: Only the first data block assigned to the extended attribute is recognized.
+The EXT4_FEATURE_INCOMPAT_EA_INODE flag is not supported.

 ## Detectable Activities